 Outside areas and boundaries Visually inspected.
-There are private garden grounds to the front overlaid in stone chips and bound by hedging.
-There are also shared gardens to the rear overlaid in areas of lawn and paving, bound by masonry walling and fencing.
+There are private garden grounds to the front, side and rear of the property overlaid in a mixture of materials including stone chips, artificial lawn, concrete hard standing and paving, some of which forms a driveway to the front.
+Boundaries are defined by brick walling.

 Ceilings Visually inspected from floor level.
-Lath and plaster and plasterboard lined.
+Plasterboard and lath and plaster lined with areas of PVC panelling.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Solid construction plastered on the hard, lath and plaster and plasterboard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Flooring is of suspended timber construction throughout.
-Various fitted floor coverings exist above.
+Flooring is predominantly of suspended timber construction

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-There are timber panel and timber and glass panel doors, timber skirtings and timber door and window surrounds.
+There are timber doors, with a glazed door between the vestibule and hallway, timber skirtings, timber door and window surrounds and a timber tread and riser staircase.
 Kitchen fittings comprise floor and wall mounted units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-All former fireplaces have been removed/covered over.
+There is a multi-fuel stove within the lounge which has a marble effect surround, and appears to be vented to the left hand chimney.
+Otherwise, fireplaces have been removed/covered over.

 Internal decorations Visually inspected.
 There are paper, paint and tile finishes.

-Cellars N/A